code-azeemahmad/Full-Stack-Web-Development/Backend/React/React-Introduction/README.md

 - You don't have to write dom
 - With react, code can be broken down into reusable modular components
 - Concept of props
+- React uses a virtual DOM to efficiently update the UI and which is better than updating content using DOM Manipulation
+- Debugging and maintainance is easy

 # Key Points
 - All the code is present in src